MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-AutodiscoverVirtualDirectory.md

 ```

 ### -ExternalUrl
+This parameter is available only in Exchange 2010.

 The ExternalUrl parameter specifies the URL used to connect to the virtual directory from outside the network firewall.

 ```yaml